Thomas Burke (North Carolina politician)

 Thomas Burke (circa 1747 – December 2, 1783) was an Irish physician, lawyer, and statesman who lived in Hillsborough, North Carolina.
 He represented North Carolina as a delegate to the Continental Congress and was the third governor of the state.
-He was the first Catholic governor of North Carolina.
+Burke was claimed to have been a practising Roman Catholic, which would make him the first of two governors of North Carolina who were Catholic.